-There are two groups of genealogy researchers to whom Irish emigration is of interest:
+There are two groups of genealogy researchers to whom emigration from Ireland is of interest:

-As such, it is beyond my knowledge to explain how to conduct genealogy research outside Ireland.
+is beyond my knowledge to explain how to conduct genealogy research outside

-What you will find on this section of the site will still be helpful to your Irish genealogy research, however.
-It includes useful background on the how and why of Irish emigration, advice on locating and using passenger lists, an overview of the Irish immigrant experience in some countries, and a list of websites where you might start your research abroad.
+However, what you will find on this section of Irish Genealogy Toolkit will still be helpful to your family history research.
+It includes useful background on the 'how and why' of Irish emigration, advice on locating and using passenger lists, an overview of the Irish immigrant experience in some countries, and a list of websites where you might start your research abroad.

 If you are of Irish descent but do not live in Ireland, you need to work your family history back generation by generation until you 'find' your Irish immigrant ancestor.
 You then need to learn everything possible about that ancestor's life in his/her new home and to pinpoint their exact place of origin.